haskellcg/Company_Notes/trill_protocol_rfc5556_part_1.md

   There are a number of features of modern layer 3 routing protocols which would be beneficial if available at layer 2, but which cannot practically be integrated into the spanning tree system such as multipath routing.
 Layer 3 routing typically optimizes paths between pairs of enpoints based on a cost metric, conventionally based on bandwidth, hop count, latency, and/or policy measures.

 ### 2.2.
 Multipath Forwarding
+  The discussion above assumes that all traffic flowing from one point to another follows a single path.
+Using spanning trees reduces aggregate bandwidth by forcing all such paths onto one tree, while modern routing causes such paths to be selected based on a cost metric.
+However, extensions to modern routing protocols enable even greater aggregate bandwidth by permitting traffic flowing from one endpoint to another to be sent over multiple, typically equal-cost paths.

+  Multipathing typically spreads the traffic more evenly over the available physically links.
+The addition of multipathing to a routed network would typically result in only a small improvement in capacity for a network with roughly equal traffic between all pairs of nodes, because in that situation traffic is already fairly well dispersed.

+  Conversely, multipathing can produce a dranamic improvment in a routed network where the traffic between a small number of pairs of nodes dominates, because such traffic can -- under the right sirsumstances -- be spread over multiple paths that might otehrwise be lightly loaded.

 ### 2.3.
 Convergence and Safety
 ### 2.4.
 Stability of IP Multicast Optimization
 ### 2.5.
 IEEE 802.1 Bridging Protocols